foundry-rs/starknet-foundry/docs/src/appendix/sncast/account/create.md

 Optional.

 ## `--silent`
 Optional.
-If passed, the command will not launch the interactive prompt.
+If passed, the command will not trigger an interactive prompt to add an account as a default

 Class hash of a custom openzeppelin account contract declared to the network.